an0rak-dev/workbook/blog/content/project/avatar.md

 ### 05-14-2022

-Let's start working on the DirectX 12 integration !
+Let's start working on the DirectX 12 integration!

 ---

 ### 05-15-2022

-Desperately looking to get some time to work on this project, but with a chid of 3yo it's like an impossible mission.
+Desperately looking to get some time to work on this project, but with a child of 3yo it's like an impossible mission.

 ---